Find Out How and When It Could Affect Your Institution

 At its core, GDPR establishes a set of principles to protect that data and the corresponding privacy of its owners.
 These principles can be sorted into three distinct categories …

-For an in-depth exploration of the three principles of GDPR, and a quick test to analyze and determine your GDPR liability, we are publishing an upcoming GDPR white paper.
-We’ll notify you once it’s ready for download.
+For an in-depth exploration of the three principles of GDPR, and a quick test to analyze and determine your GDPR liability, download our free GDPR white paper.

 Keith Monson serves as CSI’s chief risk officer.
 In this role, Monson maintains an enterprisewide compliance framework for risk assessment and reporting, as well as other key components of CSI’s corporate compliance program.
 With nearly 25 years of banking experience, he has a wide range of expertise in the compliance arena, having served as chief compliance officer for both large and small financial institutions.